ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Connection -> SendError&lt;msgRef>

-A SendError occurs when a Message could not be sent due to an error condition: some failure of the underlying Protocol Stack, or a set of send parameters not consistent with the Connection's transport parameters.
+A SendError occurs when a Message could not be sent due to an error condition: an attempt to send a non-partial Message which is too large for the system and Protocol Stack to handle, some failure of the underlying Protocol Stack, or a set of send parameters not consistent with the Connection's transport parameters.
 The SendError contains an implementation-specific reference to the Message to which it applies.

 ## Send Parameters {#send-params}

-\[EDNOTE: do this in the API sketch first, then port changes back up here.]
 The Send action takes per-Message send parameters which control how the contents will be sent down to the underlying Protocol Stack and transmitted.